getlipa/wild/README.md

 ## Pigeon
 Pigeons excel in orientation and have a remarkable ability to navigate addresses.
-The library allows to register Lightning addresses and processing incoming payments sent to a Lightning address.
+The library allows to register Lightning addresses and phone numbers as well as processing incoming payments sent to an address or number.